Just imagine being able to write a 2000-word perfect blog in 2 hours.

 I also use this technique when writing my articles.
 In one post, I shared the 15 types of content that drive traffic.
 The article required a long outline.
 I realized that if I wanted users to benefit from the article, I had to expand each outline point and show how it works.

 2).
 Don’t write and edit at the same time: This is the basic rule of writing effectively.
 The truth is that writing is quite different from editing.

 Content rules the web.
 If you want to have a successful blog, you’ve got to write content and promote it to the right audience.
 But, 29% of B2B and 15% of B2C marketers are struggling to produce engaging content.

 One of the reasons why they struggle is because writing itself is hard.

 There’s no question that you can make writing fun and enjoy the process.The Open Notebook, “not every writer can edit, nor every editor write.”

 Daphne Gray Grant, a publication coach, knows exactly why editing-and-writing is so destructive.
 She discovered that slow writing is a result of looking over your words and sentences to ensure that they’re correct as you’re writing them.

-Editing while writing slows you down and distracts you from your purpose and points.
+Editing while writing slows you down and distracts you from your purpose and points in new post development.

 For almost every writer, the first draft is never great.
 It’s the process of revision that makes it great.
 The famous Ernest Hemingway said it succinctly: